Radnor Township, Pennsylvania: Neighborhoods

 Radnor Township is divided into many neighborhoods.
 Some of these neighborhoods are well-defined, while others have unclear boundaries.
 The unincorporated community of Wayne is further divided into smaller historic districts: the North Wayne Historic District and South Wayne Historic District, used as residential areas, and the Downtown Wayne Historic District used for commercial activity.
 Some mainly residential neighborhoods include St. Davids, Ithan and Rosemont.
 The unincorporated communities of Garrett Hill and Villanova are notable for their substantial Catholic populations.
-Some neighborhoods, such as Strafford and Bryn Mawr, are split over municipal lines and are shared by at least one other township adjacent to Radnor.
+Some neighborhoods, such as Strafford, Bryn Mawr, and Villanova, are split over municipal lines and are shared by at least one other township adjacent to Radnor.

 Demographics

-Racial breakdown
+Ethnicities

 As of 2010 census, the racial makeup of the township was 85.8% White, 3.9% African American, 0.2% Native American, 7.9% Asian, 0.6% from other races, and 1.6% from two or more races.
 Hispanic or Latino of any race were 3.0% of the population Explore Census Data.